-The USGS surveys approximately 21,000 establishments.
-Each year, the USGS mails about 34,000 forms for approximately 150 different surveys.
+The USGS surveys approximately 20,000 establishments.
+Each year, the USGS mails about 22,000 forms for approximately 150 different surveys.
 Each completed survey form returned to the USGS undergoes extensive analysis, including computerized checks, to ensure the highest possible accuracy of the mineral data.
 The statistical staff monitors all surveys to ensure that errors are not created by reporting in physical units different from the units requested on the form.
 Relations between associated measures, such as produced crude ore and marketable crude ore, are analyzed for consistency.
 Engineering variables, such as recovery factors from ores and concentrates, also are used.
-The totals for each form are verified, and currently reported data are checked against prior reports to detect possible errors or omissions.
+The totals for each form are verified and currently reported data are checked against prior reports to detect possible errors or omissions.

-The USGS has developed a Web-based electronic forms system as required by the Government Paperwork Elimination Act (GPEA).
+The USGS has developed a Web-based electronic forms system as required by the Government Paperwork Elimination Act (GPEA) of 1998 (Public Law 105-277, Title XVII).
 This electronic system was designed to speed the collection and analysis of minerals information.
-As of December 2012, approximately 100 canvass forms, accounting for all the annual responses covered by GPEA, are available electronically.
+As of December 2014, approximately 100 canvass forms, accounting for all the annual responses covered by GPEA, are available electronically.

-Survey Responses.-To enable the reader to better understand the basis on which the statistics are calculated, each mineral commodity chapter includes a section about domestic data coverage.
+Survey Responses.-To enable the reader to better understand the basis on which the statistics are calculated, each domestic mineral commodity chapter includes a section about data coverage.
 This section briefly describes the data sources, the number of establishments surveyed, the response percentage, and the method of estimating the production or consumption for nonrespondents.